5 considerations for the budding wildcrafter

 Seasonal foraging

 Early summer food foraging tends to focus on leaves and flowers, with the later summer focused on flowers and fruit!
-Here’s a non-exhaustive list of common plants who grow in a variety of areas including backyards, gardens, and parking lots - depending on your ecoregion, you might find any number of these plants growing nearby right now.
+Here’s a non-exhaustive list of common plants who grow in a variety of areas including backyards, gardens, and parking lots - depending on your region, you might find any number of these plants growing nearby right now.

 Berries: Strawberry, juneberry, blueberry, mulberry, raspberry, blackberry, bilberry